RunOnGrid/cli/README.md

 ```

 ### deployment
-The `deployment` command is used to manage GitHub repositories for Grid deployments.
-It enables connecting your account to the Grid GitHub App and supports building container images via GitHub Actions.
+The `deployment` command is used to manage Grid deployments.
 ```bash
 grid deployment [options]
 ```